irisguanhong/irisguanhong.github.io/_posts/2017-05-7- The Psychology of Attitude Change and Social Influence.md

 ---
 layout: post
 title:  Notes - The Psychology of Attitude Change and Social Influence
-categories: blog
-description:
+featured: false
+author: Iris
+tags:
-image: 170507-1.gif
+image: '/images/posts/170507-1.gif'

 ---

 Takeaways of Reading *The Psychology of Attitude Change and Social Influence*